Stirling-Tools/Stirling-PDF/README.md

 #    useAsUsername: "email" # Default is 'email'; custom fields can be used as the username
 #    scopes: "openid, profile, email" # Specify the scopes for which the application will request permissions
 #    provider: "google" # Set this to your OAuth provider's name, e.g., 'google' or 'keycloak'
+#    client:
+#      google:
+#        clientId: "" # Client ID for Google OAuth2
+#        clientSecret: "" # Client Secret for Google OAuth2
+#        scopes: "https://www.googleapis.com/auth/userinfo.email, https://www.googleapis.com/auth/userinfo.profile" # Scopes for Google OAuth2
+#        useAsUsername: "email" # Field to use as the username for Google OAuth2
+#      github:
+#        clientId: "" # Client ID for GitHub OAuth2
+#        clientSecret: "" # Client Secret for GitHub OAuth2
+#        scopes: "read:user" # Scope for GitHub OAuth2
+#        useAsUsername: "login" # Field to use as the username for GitHub OAuth2
+#      keycloak:
+#        issuer: "http://192.168.0.123:8888/realms/stirling-pdf" # URL of the Keycloak realm's OpenID Connect Discovery endpoint
+#        clientId: "stirling-pdf" # Client ID for Keycloak OAuth2
+#        clientSecret: "" # Client Secret for Keycloak OAuth2
+#        scopes: "openid, profile, email" # Scopes for Keycloak OAuth2
+#        useAsUsername: "email" # Field to use as the username for Keycloak OAuth2

 system:
   defaultLocale: 'en-US' # Set the default language (e.g. 'de-DE', 'fr-FR', etc)